jdkandersson/flake8-docstrings-complete/README.md

    attributes section.
 9. If an attributes section is in the class docstring, the attributes section contains no attributes the class doesn't have.
+10. Any of the sections being checked are not present multiple times.

 Note: